zolkins/RoadGame/README.md

 ## 🤔 What is the purpose of this repository?

-**🚦🏃‍♂️⏱️
+🚦🏃‍♂️⏱️

-*This repository contains a game where the goal is to cross a road in 10 seconds.***
+***- This repository contains a game where the goal is to cross a road in 10 seconds.***

 🚗💥🚂

-***However, players must be careful as they can be hit by a car at any moment, and if not, a train will do the job!***
+***- However, players must be careful as they can be hit by a car at any moment, and if not, a train will do the job!***

 😵🔄⌛

-***The twist is that players are stuck in a time loop, where they must overcome the same road over and over again.***
+***- The twist is that players are stuck in a time loop, where they must overcome the same road over and over again.***

 ##  Player controls